f/delorean/docs/dispatcher.md

 #### Action `dispatch`

-When an action is dispatched, all the stores know about the status and they process the data asynchronously.
-When all of them are finished the dispatcher emits `change:all` event, also `dispatch` method returns a promise.
+When an action is dispatched, all the stores know about the status and process the data asynchronously.
+When all of them are finished, the dispatcher emits `change:all` event, also the `dispatch` method returns a promise.

 ```js
 var TodoListApp = Flux.createDispatcher({